 In layman terms it is a standard of care that a reasonably prudent person would observe under a given set of circumstances.
 It has to be rational, appropriate, ordinary or usual in the circumstances.

-Basically Insurers expect you to use common sense.
+Basically, Insurers expect you to use common sense.
 Leaving your laptop unattended at a cafe is not taking reasonable care.
-If you lock your valuables in a hotel safe and they are stolen then you have taken reasonable care.
+If you lock your valuables in a hotel safe and they are stolen, then you have taken reasonable care.

-So do not leave belongings unattended or in a situation where you have not taken reasonable care to protect it.
+Do not leave belongings unattended or in a situation where you have not taken reasonable care to protect it.

 Claims are assessed on a case-by-case basis.
-However if alcohol was a contributing factor, your claim may be denied.
+However, if alcohol was a contributing factor, your claim may be denied.

-Carry valuables in your hand luggage.
+Carry valuables in your hand luggage

-Airlines have some legal responsibility for items in their care and will usual compensate you for lost luggage.
+Airlines have some legal responsibility for items in their care and will usually compensate you for lost luggage.
 Whilst your clothes and toiletries might be covered, the compensation amounts are usually limited, so items such as cameras and jewellery might be excluded.

-Proof of travel delays.
+Proof of travel delays

-Declare medical conditions.
+Declare medical conditions

 Be upfront with your Insurer about any pre-existing medical conditions and contact your provider if you have any questions.

-Death in the family.
+Death in the family

 Insurers have different policies and conditions relating to the death of a close relative.
 Some consider a close relative to be a parent, sibling or child, but not grandparent, aunt or uncle.

 If the state of health of a close relative could disrupt your travel plans you should let your insurer know when you apply for your policy.
 Some insurers will require you to complete a pre-existing medical appraisal for the non-travelling relative.
-You may be covered or an additional premium might be payable.
+You may be covered, or an additional premium might be payable.

 Check the wording of the policy and contact your provider if you are unsure.

-High-risk sports and activities.
+High-risk sports and activities

 Most travel insurance plans will not cover you for extreme sports or activities such as base jumping or running with the bulls.
 Check the policy wording to see what's covered and what's not.

-Some comprehensive travel insurance policies include cover for activates like skiing, whilst others will charge an additional premium for ski cover.
+Some comprehensive travel insurance policies include cover for activities like skiing, whilst others will charge an additional premium for ski cover.
 If you are planning to ski during your trip, make sure you select a policy with the appropriate cover.
 Check the policy wording and pay the additional premium if required.

-"Travel Service Provider" insolvency.
+"Travel Service Provider" insolvency

-A "Travel Service Provider" means any scheduled service airline, hotel and resort operator, accommodation provider, motor vehicle rental or hire agency, bus line, shipping line or railway company.
+A "Travel Service Provider" means any scheduled service airline, hotel and resort operator, accommodation provider, motor vehicle rental or hire agency, bus line, shipping line, or railway company.

-Make sure your policy covers "Travel Service Provider" insolvency.
+Always make sure your policy covers "Travel Service Provider" insolvency.